Jacksonville Property Division Attorney

-Fortunately, our seasoned Jacksonville divorce attorney can help you determine the value of your assets, what portion is marital, and what portion is separate property.
+Fortunately, our seasoned Jacksonville property division attorney can help you determine the value of your assets, what portion is marital, and what portion is separate property.

 During a marriage, non-marital assets are sometimes combined with marital assets, which makes it difficult to determine who gets what when the marriage ends.
 For example, when one spouse has a 401(k) account before the marriage which continues to accumulate during the marriage, it can be a complex process to sort out which portion is separate property.
 Another example is when one spouse's inheritance was used to purchase jointly-held property.
 Let our firm assist you with your divorce.

 It is always best when divorcing couples can reach their own agreement about property division, as well as other issues involved in a divorce.
 This keeps control in the hands of the parties instead of the court.
 At the Law Offices of Jason K.S.
 Porter, P.A., our lawyer can evaluate your assets and work out an equitable property division between you and your spouse.
 If an agreement cannot be reached, our firm will take every effort necessary to protect your interests in court.

 Our property division lawyers have more than 90 years of collective legal experience.
 We have successfully represented many clients in family law and divorce cases.
 Mr. Porter has a Martindale-Hubbell® AV Preeminent® Rating and a 10.0 Superb Avvo Rating.
 Our firm's reputation for excellence has been built on professional skill and commitment to the best possible results for our clients.
 To find out what our clients think of our firm, go here to see our testimonials.

 Your Story Matters - We're Here to Listen